-From June 23, 2021 onwards, U.S. clients that don’t meet the below requirements will only be able to reduce, close out or settle their existing margin positions, but will not be able to open new margin positions.
-These clients’ existing margin positions will continue to be subject to their original 28-day margin obligation term limit.
+From June 23rd, 2021 onwards, U.S. clients that don’t meet the below requirements will only be able to reduce, close out or settle their existing margin positions, but will not be able to open new margin positions.

 Two key ways to qualify as an ECP under this definition are: